Sunday, September 30

 To be most effective, test managers must develop and use metrics to help direct the testing effort and make informed recommendations about the software’s release readiness and associated risks.
 Because one important testing activity is to “measure” the quality of the software, test managers must measure the results of both the development and testing processes.
 Collecting, analyzing, and using metrics are complicated because many developers and testers are concerned that the metrics will be used against them.
 Join Mike Sowers as he addresses common metrics—measures of product quality,...Read more

-With the adoption of agile practices in many organizations, the test automation landscape has changed.
+With many organizations adopting agile practices, the test automation landscape has changed.
 Bob Galen explores current disruptors to traditional automation strategies, and discusses relevant and current adjustments that must be made when developing an automation business case.
 Open source tools are becoming incredibly viable and often best their commercial equivalents―not only in cost but also in functionality, creativity, evolutionary speed, and developer acceptance.
 Agile methods have fundamentally challenged our traditional automation strategies.
-Now we must keep up with...Read more
+Now we must keep up with incremental...Read more

 Do you want to take your testing skills to the next level?
 Are you trying to stay relevant on an agile team where testing is shifting to the left on the project timeline?
 Do you want to help your organization reap the full benefits of testing earlier?
 Then join Tariq King to explore the fundamentals of unit testing so you can find bugs as soon as they happen and do more thorough, targeted testing during software development.
 This introductory session is for everyone—of all programming skill levels.
 Learn how to apply program-based techniques such as testing by looking, automated unit...Read more